isv-oci-labs/cloudnative-observability/index.md

 kubectl get pods -n app
 kubectl get services -n app
 ````
-16. Create kubernetes secret in namespace where vegeta will be deployed.In this hands-on lab we are deploying it on default namespace
+16.Create kubernetes secret in namespace where vegeta will be deployed.In this hands-on lab we are deploying it on default namespace
     kubernetes secret should be present in same namespace as the deployment that uses it.

 ````